 Black frames detection

-Videos often contain a short duration of empty black frames with no audio that are used as cues to insert advertisements, or to demarcate the end of a program segment such as a scene or the opening credits.
+Videos often contain a short duration of empty black frames with no audio, which are used as cues to insert advertisements or to demarcate the end of a program segment such as a scene or the opening credits.
 With Amazon Rekognition Video, you can detect such black frame sequences to automate ad insertion, package content for VOD, and demarcate various program segments or scenes.
 Black frames with audio (such as fade outs or voiceovers) are considered as content and not returned.

-Amazon Rekognition Video helps you automatically identify the exact frame where the end credits start for a movie or TV show.
-With this information, you can generate markers for interactive viewer prompts such as ‘Next Episode’ in VOD applications, or find out exactly where program contents end in a video.
-Amazon Rekognition Video is trained to handle a wide variety of end credit styles ranging from simple rolling credits to more challenging credits alongside content, and can exclude intro credits automatically.
+Amazon Rekognition Video helps you automatically identify the exact frames where the opening and closing credits start and end for a movie or TV show.
+With this information, you can generate ‘binge markers’ and interactive viewer prompts such as ‘Next Episode’ or ‘Skip Intro’ in VOD applications.
+Amazon Rekognition Video is trained to handle a wide variety of opening and end credit styles ranging from simple rolling credits to more challenging credits alongside content, credits on scenes, or stylized credits in anime content.

 Color bars detection